ropensci/roweb3/content/blog/2022-12-06-save-ggplot2-targets/index.md

 18 17 ( 2- 2, 2- 2)        tag              zeroGrob[plot.tag..zeroGrob.37]
 ```

-This doesn't display a plot but shows us how the plot is stored as a `Grob` in the `grid` system.
-To display it we need to have a function that transform this object into an actual plot.
+This doesn't display a plot but shows us how the plot is stored as a `Grob` in the grid system.
+To display it we need to use a function that transforms this object into an actual plot.
 For example, with the `grid::grid.draw()` function:

 ```r
 grid::grid.draw(tar_read(simple_grob))
 ```
-{{<figure src="second-grob-plot-1.png" >}}
+{{<figure src="second-grob-plot-1.png" alt="Scatterplot of the mtcars dataset showing miles per gallon in function of number of cylinders.">}}

 We got our plot back!
 It is still resizable, can still be exported as a file through RStudio or graphical devices.
-However, as it's not a ggplot2 object anymore, we cannot tweak its theme nor use the `ggsave` function.
+However, as it's not a ggplot2 object anymore, we cannot tweak its theme nor use the `ggsave()` function.

 If you have tens of plots, it maybe quite cumbersome to call `ggplot2::ggplotGrob()` at the end of all your plot functions.
-That's where someone in the community suggested using [`tarchetypes` hooks]().
-I wasn't aware at the time, but tarchetypes, which is an extension of targets to more easily generate a list of targets, has a system of "hooks" that can apply functions to your targets automatically (all or a subset based on their names).
-These are accessible through the functions `tar_hook_before()`, `tar_hook_inner()`, and `tar_hook_outer()` in `tarchetypes`.
-They will respectively transform the target to execute a function *before*, wrap the dependencies of given target in a function call, or call a function around each target.
-We have to indicate with `.x` where is the previous command supposed to be executed.
-This means that using `tar_hook_outer()` we would be able to automatically execute `ggplotGrob()` to all our plot targets like so:
+That's where someone in the community (it was [Miles McBain](/author/miles-mcbain/) on rOpenSci Slack space :tada:) suggested using [tarchetypes](http://docs.ropensci.org/tarchetypes) [hooks](https://docs.ropensci.org/tarchetypes/reference/index.html#hooks).
+I wasn't aware at the time, but tarchetypes, which is an extension of targets to more easily generate a list of targets, has a system of ["hooks"](https://docs.ropensci.org/tarchetypes/reference/index.html#hooks) that can apply functions to your targets automatically (to all or to a subset based on their names).
+These are accessible through the functions `tar_hook_before()`, `tar_hook_inner()`, and `tar_hook_outer()` in tarchetypes.
+They will respectively, transform the target to execute a function *before*, wrap the dependencies of given target in a function call, or call a function around each target.
+We have to indicate with `.x` where the previous command should be executed.
+This means that if using `tar_hook_outer()` we would be able to automatically execute `ggplotGrob()` on all our plot targets like so:

 ```r
 tar_script({